xmengkinaxis/CPP/System Design Interview Checklist.md

 * **Throughput** is the amount of work done by the system in a given particular time. partition and split data, so they are served by different machines in the parallel read or write; cache at the different layers, including the client side, front-end servers, and databases
 * **Bandwidth** is the maximum data that can be transferred on the different networks.
 * Request Per Second;
+* can be achieved by using multiple machines to parallel process
+* video streaming should be smooth

 ### Scalability:
 * a distributed system can continuously evolve in order to support the growing amount of work;
 * increase resources and performance with increasing load and traffic over the existing system without affecting the complexity and performance; need enough resources to handle the increasing load, for it would be increased at any point in time; should be simple and easy to scale; performance should always be increased with scalability <br>
 * A system can be called scalable if adding more resources in the system results in performance increases.
 Performance is directly proportional to resources added. <br>
 * Horizontal (scaling out) vs Vertical Scaling (scaling up) <br>
-* Scalability can be achieved through CDN (Cache which bring the content closer to user and remove the requirement of high bandwith), reading replicas <br>
+* Scalability can be achieved through CDN (Cache which bring the content closer to user and remove the requirement of high bandwith), reading replicas, partitioning data/files, and the isolation of different services (micro-services) <br>
 * Partition and split the big file/blobs into small-sized chunks to scale the requests, served by different partition servers; maybe range-based partition; need a partition mapping
+* Storage, bandwidth, and the number of concurrent user request shold become bottleneck, or overwhelm any servers

 ### Reliability:
 keep delivering its service even when on or several of its software or hardware components fail; achieve this through redundancy of both the software component and data, (and hardware); achieve such resilience with a cost in order to eliminate every single point of failure; <-> vulnerable, data lost; (resilient, no single point of failure) (authentication) <br>